WordPress vs Contentful for Building Websites – A Frontender’s Perspective

 Contentful is headless

-Contentful is a headless CMS that can easily run on a cloud and mostly enables one thing: retrieval of data, efficiently and quickly.
+Contentful is a headless CMS that can easily run on a cloud and mostly enables one thing: Retrieve Data, efficiently and quickly.
 It is up to the developer to create a beautiful website and there are limitless options to go.
 In my recent project I was using GatsbyJS to create a website with Contentful data.

 WYSIWYG is technically impossible in Contentful